Open Weak CAD and its Applications: Introduction

 The structure of this paper is as follows.
-In Section \ref{sec:problem}, the definitions of open weak delineable and open weak CAD are introduced and the problem studied in this paper is formally stated.
+In Section \ref{sec:problem}, we introduce a notion of open weak delineability and open weak CAD and then state the problem of finding projection polynomials.
 In Section \ref{sec:pre}, we review basic definitions, lemmas and concepts of CAD.
-In Section \ref{sec:refined}, an algorithm for computing open weak CAD is proposed and is proved to be correct.
-In Section \ref{sec:reduced_open_cad}, as an application of the algorithm, we show how to compute open sample.
-In Section \ref{sec:improved}, as an application of the algorithm, a new method for polynomial inequality proving is proposed by combining our previous work \citep{han2012} with the algorithm in Section \ref{sec:refined}.
-Section \ref{sec:copositive} introduces another important application of the algorithm to testing copositive problem.
-Section \ref{sec:applicat} includes several examples which demonstrate the effectiveness of the algorithms.
+In Section \ref{sec:refined}, we introduce several properties of open weak delineable, provide an algorithm for computing projection polynomials of open weak CADs and prove its correctness.
+In Section \ref{sec:reduced_open_cad}, we apply open weak CAD theory and algorithm to compute open sample.
+In Section \ref{sec:improved}, we apply open weak CAD theory and algorithm and some previous work \citep{han2016proving} to prove polynomial inequalities.
+In Section \ref{sec:copositive}, we again apply open weak CAD theory and algorithm to test co-positiveness.
+Section \ref{sec:applicat}, we provide several examples which demonstrate the effectiveness of the algorithms.

-Compared to our ISSAC'2014 paper, this paper is totally re-constructed by clarifying basic concepts and the problem from a new point of view.
-Therefore, Section \ref{sec:problem} is totally re-written to start the paper by formally defining the problem studied in this paper.
-The subsequent sections are modified according to the new viewpoint.
-Some proofs are modified and added.
-All important new definitions and algorithms are followed by illustrative examples.
-Section \ref{sec:copositive} (copositive problem) is new with substantial contents and new results.
-Section \ref{sec:applicat} contains new examples.